R3-da/restaurants_filter/README.md

-# Restaurant Filter - Technical Test for Edit Your Art
+# Restaurant Filter - Demo App for Edit Your Art

 ## Demo Video: